bsdtrhodes/2024cybergames/SCS[Web].md

 $encoded_payload = base64_encode(gzdeflate($payload));
 echo $encoded_payload;

-And after I hit save I realized that this isn't going to work.
+After I hit save, I realized this wouldn't work.
 Sure, the encoding might get past input sanitization, but the fact I couldn't save this as a file with a ".php" extension, the web server will most likely just serve it as plain text instead of executing it for me.

-Back to the POST and I began to think that this page probably assumes that any submission to this page is from this page, and nothing in the code appeared to validate whether it came from this page through a random token or something.
-So I wrote a small payload delivery script that I hoped would send the payload with the ".php" extension and bypass any filters.
+Back to the POST I began to think that this page probably assumes that any submission to this page is from this page, and nothing in the code appeared to validate whether it came from this page through a random token or something.
+So, I wrote a small payload delivery script that I hoped would send the payload with the ".php" extension and bypass any filters.
 It worked, as shown here: